surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

 -   If a tablet is lost, the unsynchronized data is lost with it.
 -   If a tablet is damaged, sometimes data can be recovered from it (depends on the damage).
-For example, if only the tablet’s battery fails, the data could be recovered by connecting the tablet to an external power source, replacing the battery, or using other similar techniques.
+For example, if only the tabletâ€™s battery fails, the data could be recovered by connecting the tablet to an external power source, replacing the battery, or using other similar techniques.
 The World Bank does not provide technicians for this